Free school transport (age 5 to 16)

 You’re considered to be on a low income if your child is eligible for free school meals or if you receive the maximum amount of Working Tax Credit.

-You can find out if you are currently receiving the full element of working tax credit by checking if you have any reduction due to your income under part two of the working tax credit section.
-If this states anything other than zero you will not be entitled.
+You can find out if you're currently receiving the full element of Working Tax Credit by checking if you have any reduction due to your income under part 2 of the Working Tax Credit section.
+If this states anything other than 0, you will not be entitled.

 If your child goes to a faith school